OUR MISSION & VISION

-Initiate Justice was founded in late 2016 by Taina Vargas-Edmond and Richard Edmond-Vargas while Richard was incarcerated in state prison.
+Initiate Justice was founded in late 2016 by Taina Vargas-Edmond and Richie Reseda while Richie was incarcerated in state prison.
 They saw that their peers, people in prison and loved ones outside, were extremely motivated to lead criminal justice reform efforts, but did not have access to accurate, timely information, or resources on how to organize and create momentum for change.

 Initiate Justice has an inside-outside strategy where we prioritize organizing people directly impacted by incarceration, inside and outside prison walls.
 Most of our organizing takes place in prison visiting rooms, in front of county jails, and inside prisons themselves.
 We also pursue social media organizing strategies that target online groups of people with incarcerated loved ones, so that they can disseminate Initiate Justice information to their loved ones inside directly.

 To end mass incarceration in California and implement just reforms, we need the insights of people who have been directly impacted by the current system, who know where it fails and what they need to be safe and treated fairly.
 We also need an organized, powerful community who can engage with policymakers and design our own answers to the problems we face.
 Our work builds this kind of informed, organized community through:

 • Our mailing list of 28,475 members in prison who receive news on CA criminal justice reforms and take part in Initiate Justice campaigns.